best-tufts/intro_to_single_cell_rnaseq/docs/intro_to_single_cell_rnaseq/06_cell_type_identification.md

 ```
 ![](images/pred_cell_heatmap.png)

-??? question "Are the dominant cell-level labels the same as the cluster-level labels?
+??? question "Are the dominant cell-level labels the same as the cluster-level labels?"
- - Add a row annotation of the cluster-level labels in order to compare visually".
+    - Add a row annotation of the cluster-level labels in order to compare visually

 Some clusters appear to have a mix of cells, which may indicate that they contain a type of cell not in our reference database.
 This is expected since we've used a very general database.
 Next we'll use a single-cell RNAseq dataset that we expect will have a better match to our data.

 ## Seurat Integration Mapping